 A number of my colleagues had attended courses at Warwick Business School (WBS) and to be honest, being based in Ireland I hadn’t even considered a UK based university until my manager suggested it to me as an option.
 Looking at the WBS website, I was drawn to the Executive Diploma in Strategic Leadership, as it was part-time, delivered across four modules four times over a year and focused on leading self, leading others and leading your business.
 The course outline highlighted that it directly links leadership to strategy and personal with the professional.
 It certainly ticked all my requirements, including the added bonus of being held at The Shard in London.

 However with Covid restrictions this was not to be and the course was held virtually across the four modules.
-While we did miss out on the face to face networking that compliments the course, the virtual content did not disappoint.
+While we did miss out on the face-to-face networking that complements the course, the virtual content did not disappoint.
 The faculty had a wealth of experience and practice in real world business leadership and each lecture had a different Professor of Practice who supplemented the course work with real experience.
 Our class number was small with diversity across different industry, geography and backgrounds, all of whom shared similar challenges and experiences.
 It was great to share all our different experiences in the virtual breakout rooms.

 The course also provided us with 1-2-1 executive coaching sessions which were a huge benefit to me in understanding what my next career move might be.
-In terms of what I have gained from the course.
-It did exactly as is said on the tin.
+In terms of what I have gained from the course, it did exactly as is said on the tin.
 I have come away with a wealth of knowledge and research on leading self, leading others and leading the business.

 If you are considering taking part in this programme I would say go for it.
 Don’t be worried about the academic writing, it was a comfort to understand that we were all worried about it, most of us having not done academic writing previously.
 You will get lots of support and feedback on all of your assignments.

 I won’t lie, there is a lot of work to do between each module, with reading material and assignments.
-But if you plan well and keep on top of it, there is plenty of interesting articles and case studies to support your assignments.
+But if you plan well and keep on top of it, there are plenty of interesting articles and case studies to support your assignments.
 I am so glad that I did this course, and I think I even surprised myself with what I have achieved.

 I look forward to meeting my class mates face to face - soon hopefully!